Last Updated on

 You can visualize what visitors click, so you know where to focus your landing page optimization hacks to increase conversion.

 And you do not need to shell out more bucks to add heatmapping services from third-parties such as Hotjar or Crazy Egg.
-Heat mapping is inbuilt to Instapage, complete with all the analytics you can expect from such a tool.
+Heat mapping is inbuilt to Instapage, complete with all the real-time analytics you can expect from such a tool.

 You can combine the heat maps data with A/B testing.
 For example, if website visitors aren’t scrolling as deep as you’d like or enough to convert, you can create a duplicate landing page, change the copy, and test if the new copy enchants visitors enough to scroll deeper.